pascalhorton/surface-water-flood-impact/README.md

 - The events with the target values computed in step 2.
 - The static attributes computed in step 3 (optional).
 - The original precipitation data in netCDF format.

+### 5. Applying the impact functions to other precipitation datasets